RyogaHC/dotfiles/README.md

 ![A screen shot of my i3](images/1.png)

 ## Requirements
-I use Arch , and packages I have installed are written in `pkglist.txt` for packages of the official repos, and `aurlist.txt` for AUR packages.
+I use Arch, and packages I have installed are written in `pkglist.txt` for packages of the official repos, and `aurlist.txt` for AUR packages.
 I sometimes generate those files by executing,

 ```